prisharma9866/Spotify-web-Music-clone-project/README.md

 JavaScript: For interactivity and dynamic content.
 Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, feel free to fork the repository and submit a pull request.

+#License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 #Acknowledgements